CoFHEE: A Co-processor for Fully Homomorphic Encryption Execution (Extended Version): Design Flow Overview

 \subsection{Ciphertext Multiplication}

+\cofhee{}'s architecture is illustrated in Figure \ref{fig:TopArch}.
 The most computationally intense low-level FHE operation is the ciphertext multiplication.
-Consequently, the main objective of the \cofhee{} co-processor is native support for modular operations, which is essential for accelerating FHE cryptosystems. \cofhee{} is designed to support polynomial degrees of up to $2^{14}$ in powers of two and modulus size up to 128 bits, while it is optimized to work with a polynomial degree $n = 2^{13}$.
+Consequently, the main objective of the \cofhee{} co-processor is native support for modular operations, which is essential for accelerating FHE cryptosystems. \cofhee{} is designed to natively support polynomial degrees of up to $2^{14}$ (and larger degrees for additional communication costs) in powers of two and modulus size up to 128 bits, while it is optimized to work with a polynomial degree $n = 2^{13}$.
 These values offer a trade-off between maximizing performance of FHE applications \cite{kim2015private, pmt, gursoy} and minimizing \cofhee{}'s area.